Scrumy-TiDB-Hackathon-2025/scrumy/ai_processing/README.md

 - Ensure all ports (5167 for backend, 8178 for Whisper) are available
 - Verify API keys if using Claude or Groq
 - For Ollama, ensure the Ollama service is running and models are pulled
+- For transcription issues with audio files, see [Transcription Troubleshooting Guide](TRANSCRIPTION_TROUBLESHOOTING.md)
 - If build fails:
   - Ensure all dependencies (CMake, C++ compiler) are installed
   - Check if git submodules are properly initialized